The European Tribune is a forum for thoughtful dialogue of European and international issues. You are invited to post comments and your own articles.

 A substantial part of those who regularly comment on her site ARE libertarian and some are goldbugs, but she has, at times distanced herself from them.
 Don't conflate the views of those who comment with her views.
 My sense is that she would be an Eisenhower Republican, were there such a wing of the current Republican Party.

-As for conspiracy theorists, see her recent spoof: Blacklisted Economics Professor Found Dead: NC Publishes His Last Letter As the Dutch said while fighting the Spanish: "It is not necessary to have hope in order to persevere."
+As for conspiracy theorists, see her recent spoof: Blacklisted Economics Professor Found Dead: NC Publishes His Last Letter "It is not necessary to have hope in order to persevere."

 On November 16th, European finance ministers urged [finance minister Brian] Lenihan to accept a bailout to stop the panic spreading to Spain and Portugal, but he refused, arguing that the Irish government was funded until the following summer.
 Although attacked by the Irish media for this seemingly delusional behaviour, Lenihan, for once, was doing precisely the right thing.
 Behind Lenihan's refusal lay the thinly veiled threat that, unless given suitably generous terms, Ireland could hold happily its breath for long enough that Spain and Portugal, who needed to borrow every month, would drown....